Mike Yeo: Career

+On May 28, 2024, the Canucks and Yeo released a press statement that had mutually parted ways.

+Yeo was hired on June 4, 2024 as an assistant coach with the Ottawa Senators.

 Personal life

 Yeo and his wife Tanya have a daughter, Braeden and a son, Kyler.
 He attended Widdifield Secondary School.

 Despite having a surname that is commonly associated with Asian culture, Yeo is not of Asian descent.
 He has stated that his surname was shortened from Yeomen by an early ancestor.